MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ### Overview of APC

-Azure Programmable Connectivity (APC) is a transformative Azure service connecting cloud applications to mobile operator networks APIs.
+Azure Programmable Connectivity (APC) is an Azure service that connects cloud applications to mobile operator networks APIs.
 It offers a streamlined method to access an array of operator network services, simplifying the use of telecommunications capabilities like SIM swap detection and location-based services through easy-to-implement APIs

 ![APC Diagram](imgs/apc-diagram.jpg)